jlw-ecoevo/jlw-ecoevo.github.io/join.md

 If you are particularly excited about teaching in addition to research and mentorship, Chapman has a very cool **teaching postdoc fellowship program through their [Grand Challenges Initiative](https://www.chapman.edu/about/our-home/keck-center/gci/index.aspx)** where postdocs lead first and second year students through a research-project focused class.
 These are **three year positions with a 30%/70% teaching/research split**.
 I would be very happy to mentor fellows through this program, and I encourage you to reach out if this is something you are interested in.

 I am also always more than happy to work with potential postdocs in developing fellowship applications relevant to our lab.
-One good resource for finding fellowships is:
+[This](https://research.jhu.edu/rdt/funding-opportunities/postdoctoral/) is one good resource for finding fellowships.

 ## Masters Students